 Eye makeup can be challenging.
 With countless videos on YouTube on how to create dramatic eyes and seemingly millions of products needed for just one “simple” look, its very easy to get overwhelmed.
 As a beginner in makeup myself, I’ve watched probably hundreds of tutorials and still could never achieve the looks.
 A common misconception about dramatic eye makeup, is that you need to buy the expensive products that celebrities, beauty vloggers and Instagram models use.
 You can achieve simple and dramatic eye makeup using light or dark colors without breaking the bank or sacrificing the overall look.
 You never want to make your eye routine so complicated and/or expensive that you don’t want to do it.
 The point of makeup is to have fun with your look.

 Whether you want to learn how to do simple and bold eye looks or seeking to add another look to your repertoire, this article is filled with easy and helpful steps that can elevate your makeup skills.
 Before beginning, one of the most important points is realizing that not every eye shadow look or color looks good on everyone.
-We all have different skin tones, textures, shade and ethnicity.
+We are all different skin tones, textures, shade and ethnicities.
 Therefore it is important to know that its okay if bright blue eye shadow doesn’t look good on you or a dark, smudged smoky eye doesn’t suit you.
 Makeup is meant to be tailored to your needs, so you don’t have to like whats in or popular.
 Especially for everyday wear, its unrealistic to expect you to be able to pull off a look on the first try.
 So practice is key.

 Before beginning makeup application, make sure to prepare your face.
 Before applying eye makeup you should wash, moisturize and prim the eyes.
 The gives us a nice, clean surface to work with.
 To prim eyes, you can use a primer.
 What I like to do is put some concealer on eyelids to cancel out any pinkness so it doesn’t interfere with the color of the shadow.
 Also this is great for people who’s eyelids are darker and want to use a lighter color of eye shadow.
 Also, its best to do eyes before the rest of your makeup, especially if they are the focus of the look.
 Also, if you mess up you don’t have to worry about getting any on your foundation or ruining your whole face.
 You can just wipe it off with a wet towel or makeup wipe and try again.